Description

 3mm thick graphite record mat.

-• Wireworld Aurora power cord
+• Wireworld Aurora V power cords

 • GIK Acoustics Polyfusor diffusor/absorbers, 6" acoustic panels with scatter plates, corner bass traps.